capwell-murimi/Capwell-Murimi1/README.md

 ### Hi there👋

-My name is Capwell Murimi and I'm an enthusiastic Software Developer
+My name is Capwell Murimi and I'm an enthusiastic Software Developer🤓
-- 🔭 I’m currently working on a project
+- 🔭 I’m currently working on coedlib
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on many Projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about FrontEnd Development
+- 💬 Ask me about JavaScript
-- 📫 How to reach me: ...
+- 📫 How to reach me: WhatsApp
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->